kriskowal/gtor/README.md

 a resource, and will "up" the semaphore whenever it exits that region.
 The terminology goes back to raising and lowering flags.
-You can imagine your process as being a train and a semaphore as guarding the entrace to a particular length of track.
+You can imagine your process as being a train and a semaphore as guarding the entrance to a particular length of track.
 Your process stops at the gate until the semaphore goes up.

 Of course, in a reactive program, we don’t block.